bbilger/jrestless-examples/aws/gateway/aws-gateway-spring/README.md

-# AWS Gateway Spring Example
+# AWS API Gateway Spring Example

 Example showing how to use Spring in JRestless.

+Note: Spring can be used in every handler type (service, sns, apigw)!

 ## Installation & Deployment